the-catman/objectab/README.md

 // Attempting to store a negative number will cause this to go into an infinite loop and crash, so... don't do that. writer.vu(1093021321n);

 // This is a variable length signed integer.
-Basically, this is vu but it stores the sign in the least significant bit,
-// which means you can store negative numbers.
-// If you don't know what that means, don't worry about it.
 // You can store positive numbers, it's just not very space efficient since it uses 1 extra bit to store the sign writer.vi(-123032321n);

+// This is a float.
+// Quite space demanding.
+// If you can, avoid this.
+// Otherwise, you can use it no problem. writer.float(0.123892183);

 // This is a null terminated string (NT string).
 This is an okay way of storing data, but trying to include a null character anywhere in the string breaks it. writer.string("Hello!");